 Carry On Cheating, glossaholics!

 If you enjoy the blog, don’t forget to sign up to the email list for notifications of new posts.PRODUCT REVIEWS Mylifeinmakeup.com does not receive any monetary compensation to review products.
 Most reviews are based on products purchased personally, and preferred, or not.
 Occasionally I will receive products from makeup companies and will choose whether or not to review them here.
 Receiving products has no bearing on the opinion of the review, nor whether I choose to review it or not.
 All opinions are just that, and are honest and unbiased.
-Recommendations are based on the knowledge I have gained in 18 years as a professional makeup artist.
+Recommendations are based on the knowledge I have gained during 18 years as a professional makeup artist.
 Mylifeinmakeup.com is not to be held responsible if you decide to purchase an item and are dissatisfied with it.